skypilot-org/skypilot/examples/benchmark/serving/README.md

    sky-bench-gemma-2   1x AWS(p3.2xlarge, {'V100': 1})  FINISHED  23s       0.0199    10      2.1349    0.001815  0.01     0.02
    ```

-   In these results, each step corresponds to completion of a batch of 5 queries.
-This can be configured in `benchmark.py`.
+   In these results, each step corresponds to completion of a batch of 5 queries, configured in `benchmark.py`.

-   We see that Nvidia T4 GPU has the lowest $/query for serving Gemma with vLLM, and V100s are > 2x faster but also cost nearly 3x more than T4s.

 You can customize the benchmarking script and YAML to suit your specific workload and requirements.
 For more information, refer to the [Sky Benchmark documentation](https://skypilot.readthedocs.io/en/latest/reference/benchmark/index.html).